 Surrounded on all sides by snowcapped mountains, Karakul Lake is the crown jewel of sights to see on the Karakoram Highway.
 Towering above the lake is Muztagh Mountain, which translates from Uyghur as “Father of Ice Mountains”.
 The best time to experience the scenery of Karakul Lake is at sunset and sunrise as the sun reflects off the glacier topping Muztagh Mountain.

-It used to be possible to stay the night in the Kyrgyz yurts on the west side of the lake, but for 2017 that has no longer been allowed.
-You can arrange for a meal but for the time being that’s all
+It used to be possible to stay the night in the Kyrgyz yurts on the west side of the lake, but since 2017 that has no longer been allowed.
+You can arrange for a meal in a local yurt but for the time being that’s all that’s allowed.

 #5 Subash Pass or 苏巴什

 At an elevation of 13,400 feet, Subash Pass is the highest point in elevation on the Chinese side of the Karakoram Highway.
 The pass is marked by signs and has a platform built for taking photos.
 At this point you might be starting to feel a bit of a headache or nausia, so be careful about altitude sickness

 Take a few minutes to stop here and enjoy feelings of having conquered the altitude of the Karakoram Highway while enjoying some additional views of Muztagh Mountain and the valley below.